sarim31/agentic-sales-researcher/QUICKSTART.md

 ## What You Got

-A fully-functional AI sales research agent that:
+A fully functional AI sales research agent that:
 - Searches the web for company info
 - Identifies pain points using AI
 - Generates personalized email hooks